-If necessary, description and analysis according to the education programmes
+If necessary, description and analysis according to the education programmes a 1 1.0 C .
+1 1 .
+General recommend lations of the c

 - Self-assessment report;

 - Quality assurance department statute;

 - Concept of internal Quality Assurance Service of the University;

 - Meeting protocols;

 - Results of the implementation of QA mechanisms;

 - Interview results